Pumbaa From The New 'Lion King' Is As Controversial As The 'Game Of Thrones' Finale

 Only 50 more days until we return to The Pride Lands in a whole new imagining of #TheLionKing.
 These character posters have us counting down the days!#Simba #Nala #Timon #Pumbaa #Mufasa #Scar #Sarabi #Rafiki #Zazu #LionKing #JonFavreau #Disney pic.twitter.com/DoB7Vp9Kd8— Hollywood Costumes (@HTCostumes) May 30, 2019

-Lion King features an all-star cast, including Donald Glover, Beyoncé, Billy Eichner, Chiwetel Ejiofor, John Oliver, and James Earl Jones, and opens on July 19.
+Lion King features an all-star cast, including Donald Glover, Beyoncé, Billy Eichner, Chiwetel Ejiofor, John Oliver, and James Earl Jones, and opens in Canadian theatres July 19.
 Hopefully, you'll be able to get a few nightmare-free nights between now and then.